Motion made, and Question proposed, That this House do now adjourn.—(Michael Tomlinson.)

 Mr Deputy Speaker, I hope before I start the debate that you will allow me to say a few words about the scenes in George Square this evening.
 A peaceful protest—a peaceful protest—of those who wish to campaign about the conditions of asylum seekers has been met by a counter-demonstration of the far right who sought to disturb that particular demonstration.
 I am sorry to see scenes of violence on social media in relation to the protest.
 Let me be quite clear that I condemn the racism of the far right and I celebrate those who wish to protest about the unfair conditions that asylum seekers are faced with in Glasgow.
 No doubt further news will develop as this debate goes on, but I want to make it quite clear that this demonstration tonight had nothing to do with statues, but was to address the issue of conditions in the city.

 I thank you for allowing me to say that, Mr Deputy Speaker, and I thank Mr Speaker for granting this Adjournment debate on a topic that has gained much media interest both in the mainstream media and the new media outlets with some horrific stories of asylum seekers and their treatment by the Home Office contractor.
 We have also seen the sorry sight of asylum charities having to submit supplementary written evidence to the Home Affairs Committee in response to Mears, the Home Office contractor, and the claims of how asylum seekers are being treated in Glasgow.
-We have seen the campaigning ability of organisations such as Living Rent and the No Evictions! campaign, organising to help their friends and neighbours.
+We have seen the campaigning ability of organisations such as Living Rent and the No Evictions Campaign, organising to help their friends and neighbours.

 There are a number of issues: first, the Home Office cannot be allowed to regress to business as usual, and it must fit with—and not fetter—devolved Government and local authority public health recovery plans.
-I want to focus much of my remarks today on the asylum support regime, and the need for Ministers to act responsibly in full compliance with public health policy and, as such, with local and devolved Government covid-19 recovery plans.
+I want to focus many of my remarks today on the asylum support regime and the need for Ministers to act responsibly in full compliance with public health policy and, as such, with local and devolved Government covid-19 recovery plans.

 I must start with the asylum support rates.
 I understand that the Minister is well known for collecting data, so he will know that the asylum support moneys are only at about 42% of the social security breadline.
 That is not a lot and is less than every other person in this country is entitled to.
 I am not a data man.
 I am more interested in real life, so, to illustrate, the data tell us that a 300-page pad and six pens are sufficient for a child’s home education.
 That is what the methodology states, but even with the pitiful amount of £39 a week, the Home Office only raised the old rate by 26 pence per day.
 I see asylum-seeking families every day.
 There are 2,000 of them in Glasgow and I can tell you, Mr Deputy Speaker, that 20 pence per week is pitiful.
 The difference that makes is that a child can ask their mum or dad to get them a tiny chocolate Freddo bar.